mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 For the ride, the route that I picked was a little less than FLAT in some places and I spent a little longer in the saddle (10 minutes).
 I was on the mountain bike but if I wanted to be hip and modern, I'd call today a "gravel" ride (so mountain biking without a mountain).
 <!---->
-Basically, this was the _Centennial Trail_ paralleling _West Saanich Road_, then _Old West Saanich_ to _Elk Lake_ then home.
-The route kept me out of the wind for the most part.
-I felt good for the most part; my back was ok and I was thankful to have MTB gearing for the hill on _Old West Saanich_.
+Basically, today's route was out to _Centennial Trail_ paralleling _West Saanich Road_, then _Old West Saanich_ to _Elk Lake_ then home.
+The route kept me out of the wind (and drizzle) for the most part.  **I felt good**; my back was ok, my legs got to spin circles and I was thankful to have MTB gearing up the hill on _Old West Saanich Road_.

 ### DIRT PATH AND ROAD MIX
 ![Ride Map](/assets/jpg/ridemap-20210320.jpeg)